Curl BC Curl BC

 • Senior Men’s

-Kay Giles Sportsmanship Award (Women)
+Kay Giles Fair Play Award (Women)

 This award was established in memory of Kay Giles.
 Each year at the Scotties BC Women’s Curling Championship, presented by Best Western , the players vote for a fellow competitor who they believe embodies the spirit of the game.